degencap777/esxAioMenu/README.md

 ##Licensing

-There is no license, therefore this code is copyrighted by default, and no one can use, modify, or distribute this updated script on their servers without permission.
+There is no license, therefore this code is copyrighted by default, and no one can modify or distribute this updated script on their servers without permission.
+You may use this script as-is, but DO NOT post it anywhere yourself, please give them the link to this repo.

 If you have any sources for esx_aiomenu that date before this update was released, then you may use them following the licenses of the old script.
-If you wish to use the updated version of this script, please contact me on Discord @ Ark Seyonet#7814 For help with ESX AIOMenu or the new version of ESX Identity, please join the discord via this link: https://discord.gg/3ECcWxn
+For help with ESX AIOMenu or the new version of ESX Identity, please join the discord via this link: https://discord.gg/3ECcWxn